Skip to Content

 Today, we're highlighting payment and settlement systems, and five key things we think everyone should know about this work.
 Keep an eye out for snapshots of the other functions.
 We'll link them to the list above as they're available.

-The service responds to the ongoing appetite for faster and instant payments.
-A recent survey by the Federal Reserve Financial Services of 2,000 US businesses conducted across firm sizes, industries, and payment experience showed 92 percent of businesses use some form of faster payment, such as instant payments, Same Day ACH, or digital wallets.
-That number is up from 86 percent in the 2024 survey.
+The FedNow Service responds to the ongoing appetite for faster and instant payments.
+A Federal Reserve Financial Services survey of 2,000 US businesses of varying types found that 92 percent used some form of faster payment, such as instant payments, same-day ACH, or digital wallets.

-5. The Fed plans for the future of payment systems
+5. The Fed plans strategically for the future of payment systems

 Want to know more about payments system?

-If you’d like to take a deeper dive into the world of payment systems, check out The Fed Explained: What the Central Bank Does, which details the structure, responsibilities, and work of the US central banking system.
+If you’d like to take a deeper dive into the world of payments, check out The Fed Explained: What the Central Bank Does, which details the structure, responsibilities, and work of the US central banking system.
 To learn more about the FedNow Service, visit FedNow Instant Payments.